MrReSc/MindTheDark/README.md

 ### Wrap Plugin
 If [Wrap Plugin](https://www.dokuwiki.org/plugin:wrap) is installed you can activate the support with the option `pluginWrap` in the configuration manager.

+### Hidden Plugin
+If [Hidden Plugin](https://www.dokuwiki.org/plugin:hidden) is installed you can activate the support with the option `pluginHidden` in the configuration manager.

 ## Customizing
 The MindTheDark Template offers all customizing like the standard [DokuWiki Template](https://www.dokuwiki.org/template:dokuwiki#customizing).